evant/sparkle/docs/notes.md

 ## Variable Declaration

 Added the ability to omit the type when declaring with a value.
 The type can be inferred by the value.
 ex: `Did you know that Spike's age is 10?`.
 This often reads better.
+Unfortunately, this does not work for arrays as it's ambiguous if you are using `and` as an operator or an element separator.

 ## Variable Assignment